John Roberts: U.S. Supreme Court

 In November 2018, the Associated Press approached Roberts for comment after President Donald Trump called a jurist who ruled against his asylum policy an "Obama judge."
-Roberts responded: "[w]e do not have Obama judges or Trump judges, Bush judges or Clinton judges.
+Roberts responded: "We do not have Obama judges or Trump judges, Bush judges or Clinton judges.
 What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them."
 His remarks were widely interpreted as a rebuke of Trump's comment.
-As chief justice, Roberts presided over the first impeachment trial of Donald Trump, which began on January 16 and ended on February 5, 2020.
+As Chief Justice, Roberts presided over the first impeachment trial of Donald Trump, which began on January 16 and ended on February 5, 2020.
 Roberts did not preside over Trump's second impeachment trial, believing that the Constitution requires only that the chief justice preside in the trial of a sitting president, not of a former president.

-Although Roberts's judicial philosophy is considered conservative, he is seen as having a more moderate orientation than his predecessor, William Rehnquist, particularly when Bush v.
-Gore is compared to Roberts's vote for the ACA: his vote in National Federation of Independent Business v.
-Sebelius to uphold the Patient Protection and Affordable Care Act (ACA) caused the press to contrast his Court with the Rehnquist Court.
-Roberts's judicial philosophy is also seen as more moderate and conciliatory than Antonin Scalia's or Clarence Thomas's.
+Although Roberts's judicial philosophy is considered conservative, he is seen as more moderate than his predecessor, William Rehnquist, particularly when Rehnquist's vote in Bush v.
+Gore is compared to Roberts's vote in National Federation of Independent Business v.
+Sebelius: his decision to uphold the Patient Protection and Affordable Care Act (ACA) caused the press to contrast his Court with the Rehnquist Court.
+Roberts's judicial philosophy is also seen as more moderate and conciliatory than those of Antonin Scalia or Clarence Thomas.
 He seems to want more consensus from the Court.
-At the beginning of his tenure, Roberts's voting pattern closely aligned with Samuel Alito's, but in recent years, his voting pattern has resembled Brett Kavanaugh's, who is generally seen as far more moderate than Alito.
+At the beginning of his tenure, Roberts's voting pattern closely aligned with that of Samuel Alito, but in recent years, his voting pattern has resembled that of Brett Kavanaugh, who is generally seen as more moderate than Alito.

 After the confirmation of Amy Coney Barrett, several commentators wrote that Roberts was no longer the leading justice.
 As the five other conservative justices could outvote the rest, he supposedly could no longer preside over a moderately conservative course while respecting precedent.
-This view was espoused again after the 2022 Dobbs decision, which overturned Roe and Casey.
+This view was espoused again after the 2022 Dobbs decision, which overturned Roe v.
+Wade and Planned Parenthood v.
+Casey.